gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Handle_Custom_Extension_Request.md

 * `version`: The message format version of the current custom extension is v0.1.0.
 * `session`: **The request is from a previous session**.
 It contains the previous session ID and user details (ID, accessToken).
-* `context`: Details of the client device.
+* `context`: This provides details of the client device.
 It contains the device ID and details of the default device user.
 * `request`: The request type is `IntentRequest`.
 It has called an `intent` named `"FreeTalk"`.
 The `intent` has a `slot` named `"q"` and the `slot` has a value of `"How are you"`.

 <div class="note">